 We are very concerned about the use of oil sands for energy due to the environmental damage and climate impacts.
 Mining oil sands completely destroys all the natural features and functions of these peat marshes and causes extremely large carbon dioxide emissions.
 After mining stops, companies are required to restore the impacted areas.
 However, restoration is hampered by inadequate rules.

-We advise Shell’s operations in the Athabasca oil sands on how to limit the consequences of these operations for the natural environment and environmental services.
-We give advice from the planning stage up to and including the exit strategy of a mining project.
+We advised Shell’s operations in the Athabasca oil sands on how to limit the consequences of these operations for the natural environment and environmental services.
+We give critical and frank advice from the planning stage up to and including the exit strategy of a mining project.
 See our for more details on our views.

 - Through the collection of baseline data and GIS, we are able to identify high value wetlands which can be very difficult to restore after the closure of a mine.
-By advising Shell on these high-value wetland systems, we can influence the mining process before it begins.
+By advising Shell on these high-value wetland systems, we influenced the mining process before it commencement.

 - Internationally, we raise our concerns with partner NGOs for instance in the European Union regarding energy policy.
 At the same time, we take a pragmatic approach and try to minimise damage in the region’s wetlands.